Brahmadeya: History

-The Vakataka rulers made several land grants to Brahmanas in present-day Maharashtra: in the 5th century, the Vakataka king Pravarasena II is known to have granted land to as many as 1,000 Brahmanas in a single district, using a single charter.
+The Vakataka rulers made several land grants to Brahmanas in present-day Maharashtra: in the 5th century CE, the Vakataka king Pravarasena II is known to have granted land to as many as 1,000 Brahmanas in a single district, using a single charter.
 The Vakataka rulers also made several land donations to Brahmanas in central and western Madhya Pradesh.
 Their contemporaries, including Gupta vassals, donated lands to the Brahmanas in north-eastern Madhya Pradesh during the 4th and the 5th centuries.
-The Chhattisgarh region was Brahmanized during the 6th and the 7th centuries under the ruler of the Nalas, the Sharabhapuriyas, and the Pandavas (of Mekala and Dakshina Kosala).
+The Chhattisgarh region was Brahmanized during the 6th and the 7th centuries under the rule of the Nalas, the Sharabhapuriyas, and the Pandavas (of Mekala and Dakshina Kosala).

-The eastern Andhra region was brahmanized in the 3rd and 4th centuries during the rule of the Ikshvakus (who also patronized the Buddhists), Shalankayanas, and Vishnukundinas; the western region was brahmanized later, in the 5th century.
-The southern part of Karnataka came under Brahamnical influence under the Kadamba rule during the 5th and the 6th centuries, but the large-scale Brahmana settlements came to be distributed in Karnataka during the Vatapi Chalukya rule in the 6th-8th centuries.
+The eastern Andhra region was brahmanized in the 3rd and 4th centuries during the rule of the Ikshvakus (who also patronized the Buddhists), Salankayanas, and Vishnukundinas; the western region was brahmanized later, in the 5th century.
+The southern part of Karnataka came under Brahmanical influence under the Kadamba rule during the 5th and the 6th centuries, but large-scale Brahmana settlements came to be distributed in Karnataka during the Vatapi Chalukya rule in the 6th-8th centuries.

 Epigraphic evidence suggests that the land grants to Brahmanas became frequent in northern Bengal and Assam in the 5th century; in the east Bengal in the 6th century; in Gujarat, Odisha, Himachal Pradesh (Kangra and Chamba), and Nepal in the 7th century.

 Land grant inscriptions show that in present-day Tamil Nadu, the Chola rulers introduced Brahmana settlements during the 8th century, and such settlements increased considerably during 9th-10th centuries.
 In present-day Kerala, large-scale land grants to Brahmanas do not occur until the 10th-11th centuries.